 The JNIOR protocol server can be configured to make a connection to one remote host.
-This is configured through the JniorServer/RemoteIP and JniorServer/RemotePort registry keys.
-The JniorServer/RemoteIP key defines the IP Address of the Remote Host that the JNIOR will connect to.
+This is configured through the JniorServer/RemoteIP and JniorServer/RemoteIP key defines the IP Address of the Remote Host that the JNIOR will connect to.